-EGRIP camp will utilize the Iridium OpenPort system as backup in case the VSAT system goes off-line.
+EGRIP camp will utilize the Iridium OpenPort system in the first month, and then the system will act as backup in case the VSAT system goes off-line.
 This system consists of an array of antennae and receivers that multiplex to obtain two ingoing phone lines and internet connection.
 This system has been reliable in previous years.
 At EGRIP there are two complete OpenPort systems (One emergency back-up).
 While the Field Leader has unrestricted access to telephones and the internet via OpenPort, camp personnel are in general restricted from access to the internet.